Find Affordable College Courses

 119 Yearly Graduations

 Wilmington University is the 18th most popular school in the nation for students seeking a master's degree in teaching students with disabilities.
 Each year, around 14,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,700 per year, while in-state graduate students, on average, pay $9,000 per year.
-During the 2020-2021 academic year, 119 people received their master's degree in teaching students with disabilities from Wilmington University.
-About 83% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,270 per year, while in-state graduate students, on average, pay $9,432 per year.
+During the most recent year for which we have data, 119 people received their master's degree in teaching students with disabilities from Wilmington University.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #19